 Third-party insurance bad faith concerns liability insurance.
 The insurer must defend and pay defense costs, even if only part of the lawsuit is covered.
 They may also have to indemnify.
 This means paying up to the policy limits for damages you caused.

-Some examples of third-party insurance bad faith include:
+Some instances of third-party insurance bad faith involve:

-• Misinterpreting an insurance policy provision in order to deny or delay coverage
+misinterpreting an insurance policy provision in order to deny or delay coverage for that third party’s claims against you.

 You might feel like David approaching Goliath when contemplating a lawsuit against a national insurance corporation.
 But if you have a case and the determination to see it through, you absolutely can prevail.